Julie-Steele/Julie-Steele.github.io/_thoughts/post1.md

 - **Preferences**: Each element ranks the opposite set in order of preference.
 - **Stable Match**:
   - A pair is stable if no two elements prefer each other over their current partners.
-- **A Solution Method (Gale-Shapley Algorithm)**:
+- **Solution Method (Gale-Shapley Algorithm)**:
   - One group (e.g., men) proposes to their top choice.
   - The other group (e.g., women) accepts or rejects proposals.
   - Rejected elements propose to their next choice.
-  - Repeat aboveuntil all elements are paired.
+  - Repeat until all elements are paired.

-  Turns out, this is OPTIMAL for the proposers and PESSIMAL for the evaluators.
+Turns out, this method is OPTIMAL for the proposers and PESSIMAL for the evaluators.

 ## Applications

 woo